 We're sure by now you've tried endless over-the-counter and DIY products to deal with pet odor only to be disappointed again and again.
 And, if you've just moved into your dream home and you're facing left behind pet odor from the previous owner, we understand how annoyed and extremely frustrated this can make you.
 So, if you're tired and frustrated when it comes to dealing with stubborn pet odors, don't worry because we've got you covered!

 And if you're even interested in prepping your home for sale, read on because we have the perfect solution for you.
 In no time your home will be back to smelling like new and you'll be able to get top dollar for your property.
-Read on as we dive in to removing stubborn pet odor.
+Read on as we dive into removing stubborn pet odor.

-Pet Urnine Odors
+Pet Urine Odors

-This particular compound is made up of oxygen atoms, nitrogen, hydrogen and even carbon.
+This particular compound is made up of oxygen atoms, nitrogen, hydrogen, and even carbon.
 Uric acid is not very soluble in water due to its crystal structure.
-Due to this, it readily reverts to its salt form; however, when uric acid is in its salt form, it is quite resistant to water, soap and even DIY urine solutions.
+Due to this, it readily reverts to its salt form; however, when uric acid is in its salt form, it is quite resistant to water, soap, and even DIY urine solutions.

 Each time your cat or dog pees on your carpet the uric acid produced goes on to soak deep into the carpet.
 However, it goes deeper than the carpet and gets into the fibers and pores of the subflooring and the carpet pad.
-As the compound converts to its salt form, it then sticks and binds to the flooring material as well as the carpet fibers and get this, it tends to stay forever.
+As the compound converts to its salt form, it then sticks and binds to the flooring material as well as the carpet fibers, and get this, it tends to stay forever.
 And we're sure that you've noticed that even if you steam clean your carpet the scent still stays even though some other components are removed.

 Additionally, since uric acid smells less when it is dry, it is quite smelly when it is wet.
 This goes on to increase the smell on wet days when compared to dry days.
-So, if you're going to target and remove the uric acid, you'll need to use enzymes like ureases and get it deep into the carpet pad, carpet fiber and even the subflooring.
-This is done to properly hydrolyse the uric acid into ammonia and carbon dioxide in order for evaporation to occur.
+So, if you're going to target and remove the uric acid, you'll need to use enzymes like ureases and get it deep into the carpet pad, carpet fiber, and even the subflooring.
+This is done to properly hydrolyze the uric acid into ammonia and carbon dioxide in order for evaporation to occur.